 how to remove urine smell from car seat

-Preparation of Cleaning Solution: Create a mixture of white vinegar and water.
-Add a few drops of mild dish soap or a teaspoon of baking soda for enhanced odor removal.
+• Add a few drops of mild dish soap or a teaspoon of baking soda to enhance odor removal.

 Method 2: Deep Cleaning and Odor Neutralization